fenago/ruby-programming/lab_guides/Lab_1.md

 in Ruby with 40 lines of code—but it speaks volumes about the expressiveness of the language and the power of its toolkit.

-In the next section and subsequent chapters, we’ll look at a lot of the concepts that power this example, so you can start building applications and tools that take full advantage of Ruby’s features.
+In the next section and subsequent labs, we’ll look at a lot of the concepts that power this example, so you can start building applications and tools that take full advantage of Ruby’s features.

 ### 1.3.
-Facets of Ruby {#ch01lev1sec3}
+Facets of Ruby

 Now that we’ve discussed the “why” of Ruby, let’s look at the “how.”
-One of the goals of this book is to make you into a truly effective Ruby developer; we want you to be able to use Ruby to reframe problems and craft solutions.
-In this section, we’ll discuss Ruby concepts and unique “Rubyisms” that will help you do this and that will power the examples and libraries you’ll see throughout the rest of the book.
+One of the goals of this course is to make you into a truly effective Ruby developer; we want you to be able to use Ruby to reframe problems and craft solutions.
+In this section, we’ll discuss Ruby concepts and unique “Rubyisms” that will help you do this and that will power the examples and libraries you’ll see throughout the rest of the course.
 We intend that you’ll come away with a grasp of these advanced concepts and know how to craft code that is readable, expressive, and “good” (by whatever subjective method you use to measure that).
 If we’re successful, you’ll